-The government course includes a brief review of colonial American history with emphasis on the United States Constitution, detailed analysis of the Bill of Rights, study of each branch of government and its function, political parties and campaigns, and current issues from a Christian perspective.
+The government course begins with a brief review of colonial American history.
+The course emphasis then moves into a detailed analysis of the United States Constitution and the Bill of Rights, a study of each branch of government and its function, political parties and campaigns, and current issues from a Christian perspective.
 The students in this course are expected to read, think, discuss, and write at a college level.
 Students taking this course for dual credit must meet the college's guidelines.
 Students who successfully complete the dual credit portion of this course will receive three additional points added to their semester averages.